 CCADV is a diverse network of rural and urban advocates who work together through the coalition to coordinate services, exchange information and work on issues of common concern, thereby providing a unified, statewide environment that will nurture members’ local, community-based efforts to stop domestic violence.

-The Prison Rape Elimination Act (PREA), is a federal law that became effective August 20, 2012.
-PREA establishes a zero-tolerance standard against sexual abuse in adult prisons, jails, police lockups, private prisons, as well as juvenile facilities and community confinement facilities.
+The Prison Rape Elimination Act (PREA), is a federal law that became effective in 2003.
+PREA establishes a zero-tolerance standard against sexual abuse in adult prisons, jails, police lockups, private prisons, as well as juvenile youth centers and community confinement centers.
 The Act requires agencies to comply with national standards to eliminate sexual abuse.
-The standards include the prevention, detection and prosecution of any sexual abuse within juvenile facilities.
+The standards include the prevention, detection and prosecution of any sexual abuse within juvenile youth centers.
 Learn more about Colorado's commitment to PREA compliance and youth services.

-PREA standard 115.387 requires data be collected and aggregated on sexual assault, sexual abuse, and sexual harassment incidents for DYS and secure contract facilities.
+PREA standard 115.387 requires data be collected and aggregated on sexual assault, sexual abuse, and sexual harassment incidents for DYS and secure contract youth centers.

 Individual Facility Reports